 The health community is in consensus that all eliminating processed foods, particularly gluten, dairy, and sugar helps improve gut health, some tout high-fiber diets, others may recommend a carnivore diet…and everything in between.

-If you’re at a point where you’re trying various elimination diets to no avail, it’s likely time to figure out the culprit of your symptoms.
+If you’re at a point where you’re trying various elimination diets to no avail, it’s likely time to figure out the culprit of your symptoms and work with a qualified professional who can guide you through the process.

 What Are the Symptoms of Leaky Gut: